History of Norway: Union with Sweden

 Denmark–Norway entered the Napoleonic Wars on France's side in 1807.
 This had a devastating effect on the Norwegian economy as the Royal Navy hindered export by ship and import of food.
-Sweden invaded Norway the following year, but after several Norwegian victories a cease-fire was signed in 1809.
-After pressure from Norwegian merchants license trade was permitted with corn from Denmark to Eastern Norway in exchange for Norwegian timber export to Great Britain.
+Sweden invaded Norway the following year, but after several Norwegian victories, a cease-fire was signed in 1809.
 Following the Battle of Leipzig in 1813, the Treaty of Kiel signed on 14 January 1814 ceded Norway to the king of Sweden.

 Christian Frederik, heir to the Danish and Norwegian crowns, had since 1813 been viceroy of Norway.
 He spearheaded the Norwegian resistance against the Kiel Treaty and planned to claim the throne as the legitimate heir.
-He traveled to Trondheim to gain support for his person, and then assembled twenty-one prominent citizens at Eidsvoll on 16 February 1814 to discuss his plans.
+He traveled to Trondheim to gain support for his person, and then assembled twenty-one prominent citizens at Eidsvoll Manor on 16 February 1814 to discuss his plans.
 They rejected a new absolute monarchy and advised him instead to convoke a constituent assembly to draw up a liberal constitution and decide the form of government.
-Representatives from the entire country were elected to meet at Eidsvoll.
+Representatives from the entire country were elected to meet at Eidsvoll Manor.
 The 112 members of the Constituent Assembly gathered and, after six weeks of discussion, concluded the work on the Constitution of Norway on 17 May 1814.
 Power would be split between the king – a position to which Christian Frederik was appointed – and the Parliament of Norway.
 The Swedish army under Crown prince Carl Johan of Sweden invaded Norway in late July; at the armistice Convention of Moss on 14 August Norway accepted to enter a personal union with Sweden on equal terms, while Sweden accepted the Norwegian Constitution and separate institutions in both states.
 King Christian Frederik agreed to convoke an extraordinary parliament to revise the Constitution accordingly, and then abdicate.
 The parliament was convened in Christiania on 7 October, and the necessary amendments were resolved on 4 November 1814.
 On the same day, king Charles XIII of Sweden was elected king of Norway, thereby establishing the Union.